 AI MedTech Match Grand Challenge

-$100,000 in funding available to unique AI Health research proposals for improving patient care.
+$100,000 in funding available to unique Health AI research proposals for improving patient care.

-What is AI MedTech Match Grand Challenge?
+What is the AI MedTech Match Grand Challenge?

-Leveraging AI Health Research To Improve Patient Care
+Leveraging Health AI Research To Improve Patient Care

 How it Works